corona-warn-app/cwa-event-qr-code/README.md

 Utility to generate QR codes for Event Registration (incl. from the CLI) For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).

+Remark: This utility is in early stages of development and should help you to create multiple qr codes at once.
+If you find this useful or you identified a bug, feel free to create an issue.

 ## Development

 ### Requirements